How to Set up a Zendesk GitHub Integration: The Complete 2024 Guide

 Step 5: Set up Automated Synchronization Triggers

-In the Zendesk Exalate app, click on “Triggers”, then on the green “Create Trigger” button.
+In the Zendesk Exalate app, click on “Triggers”, and then on the green “Create Trigger” button.

 Note: Triggers can also be created while configuring the connection for the first time after you click the “Configure Sync” button.